Skip to main content

 If your child is still growing and the spinal curve is affecting your child’s rib and lung development, he or she may also be diagnosed with thoracic insufficiency syndrome.
 That means the lungs are not getting enough air and “growth sparing” techniques are appropriate.

-An innovative surgical device called vertical expanding prosthetic titanium ribs (VEPTR) was invented and pioneered by one of CHOP’s leading pediatric orthopaedic surgeons.
+An innovative surgical device called vertical expanding prosthetic titanium ribs (VEPTR) was invented and pioneered by one of CHOP’s leading pediatric orthopedic surgeons.
 The VEPTR stabilizes the curved spine, allowing the child’s ribs, spine and lungs to expand and grow.

 Like growing rods, the VEPTR is surgically adjusted as the child ages and reaches full maturity.
 To learn more, see the Wyss/Campbell Center for Thoracic Insufficiency Syndrome.